mhossen2022/azure-synapse-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 Under External connections, select Linked services.
 ![LinkedService](./assets/01_LinkedService.jpg "LinkedService")

+### Pipeline
+A pipeline contains the logical flow for an execution of a set of activities.
+In this lab you are going do an excersize, where copy CSV files from raw datalake storage and stored into datalake database (adworks)

 ## Source Data:

 This Lab uses Retail database as source  to quickly implement dataflows, datasets and integrate pipelines and activities for creating Facts and  dimensional tables.